4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

 ### Utilización del inspector web

-When you have done the settings as described above, you then have new options such as **Inspect Element** in the context menu of the area.
+Cuando haya realizado los ajustes como se ha descrito anteriormente, entonces tendrá nuevas opciones como **Inspeccionar elemento** en el menú contextual del área.
 When you select this option, the web inspector window is displayed.

 > The web inspector is included in the embedded web rendering engine.
 For a detailed description of the features of this debugger, refer to the documentation provided by the web rendering engine.